-Approximately 62 percent of U.S. citizens are pet owners according to the American Humane Society and 57 percent of Canadians own pets as reported by the Alberta Agriculture and Rural Development.
-With these statistics in mind, it’s important to have rules in place that will ensure pets and their owners are on their best behaviors and respectful to others in the community.
-One common rule in most associations is that every animal’s owner must clean up any waste deposited in common areas, and refusal to do so will result in a fine.
+Draft Common-Sense HOA Pet RulesAccording to the American Humane Society, approximately 62 percent of U.S. citizens are pet owners, and 57 percent of Canadians own pets, as reported by the Alberta Agriculture and Rural Development.
+With these statistics in mind, it’s important to have rules in place that will ensure pets and their owners are on their best behavior and respectful to others in the community.
+A few main questions people ask regarding pets in HOAs are:

-First, your property management staff should approach the pet owner and address them in person, in a friendly manner.
-It’s possible the resident is unaware of the rules, or that the violation could be an honest mistake.
+First, your property management staff should approach the pet owner and address them in person in a friendly manner.
+The resident may be unaware of the rules, or the violation could be an honest mistake.
 If the resident is a repeat offender, sending a written notice to warn them of the issue and including a copy of the pet regulations and violation consequences, as reflected in the governing documents, would be an appropriate next step.
-If that doesn’t solve the issue, consult with your association’s attorney on appropriate further action.
+If that doesn’t solve the issue, consult your association’s attorney for further action.

 Make Exceptions When NeededRules and regulations regarding animals should be written and enforced for the well-being of the community, but there are some exceptions association boards should consider.
 Perhaps your community’s board has decided to become a no-pet community, but you have residents who already have pets.
-There is an option to “grandfather” them in so that the animal can remain with its family.
-In that case, the updated regulations must be well-communicated to any new residents in order to avoid misunderstandings and exceptions to the rule.
+There is an option to “grandfather” them in so the animal can remain with its family.
+In that case, the updated regulations must be well-communicated to any new residents to avoid misunderstandings and exceptions to the rule.

-for residents who might require additional assistance.
+There is also the matter of service animals for residents who might require additional assistance.
 Service animals are not pets and must be allowed at no cost to the homeowner or resident.
-The Federal Fair Housing Act and Americans with Disabilities Act protects those who have and require service dogs.
-The association board should work closely with the association’s attorney to ensure reasonable accommodations are made for approved service animals.
+The Federal Fair Housing Act and Americans with Disabilities Act protect those who require service dogs.
+The association board should work closely with the association’s attorney to ensure reasonable accommodations for approved service animals.